GigaHierz/techfiesta-toucan-workshop/README.md

 }
 ```

-Add the list page into the header.tsx file and your "Retirement List Page" and you are done!
+Add the list page into the header.tsx file as "Retirements" and you are done!

 ---